Iowa Salary Calculator

 How the Salary Calculator Works

 Tax rates vary significantly by state.
 Nine states have no state income tax.
 California has the highest top rate at 13.3%, while states like Arizona (2.5%) and Indiana (2.95%) are among the lowest.
 Note: state tax is auto-calculated using single-filer brackets.
-If you file as Married Filing Jointly, state tax rates and deductions may differ — use the override field to enter your actual effective state tax rate for accurate results.
+If you file as married, head of household, or married filing separately, state tax rates and deductions may differ — use the override field to enter your actual effective state tax rate for accurate results.

 Your effective tax rate is the total tax divided by your gross income — it's always lower than your marginal rate because of how progressive brackets work.
 For related tools, check our time card calculator for tracking work hours, or the compound interest calculator to plan your savings.